 Cartel investigations into the behaviour of UK companies are carried out under Chapter I of the Competition Act 1998 which closely mirrors what is now Article 101 of the Treaty on the Functioning of the European Union (TFEU).
 Criminal prosecutions are brought under Section 188 of the Enterprise Act 2002.

 Chapter I investigations

-One good example of such whistle-blowing led to British Airways being fined £121.5m by the OFT for fixing long-haul fuel surcharges, followed by a $300m (£148m) fine from the US Department of Justice for colluding over cargo and long-haul surcharges.
+Another example of such whistle-blowing led to British Airways being fined £121.5m by the OFT for fixing long-haul fuel surcharges, followed by a $300m (£148m) fine from the US Department of Justice for colluding over cargo and long-haul surcharges.
 BA was brought before the authorities after Virgin Atlantic blew the whistle on conversations between senior figures at both airlines over the surcharges - a levy added to tickets to cover the rising cost of oil.
 Virgin escaped penalties because they broke the cartel by going to the authorities.
 It is interesting to note, however, that both Virgin and BA may be required to pay damages to customers as a result of class action law suits.
 It is also interesting that this led to the first contested cartel prosecution - see further below.

 Somewhat ironically, Virgin Atlantic themselves became subject to an OFT investigation in April 2010 when Cathay Pacific sought leniency in connection with alleged price fixing discussions on the London-Hong Kong route.